Digital Transformation isn’t exactly news: we now have an entire generation of working adults who don’t remember life before the internet.

 This is hugely affecting your ability to recruit high quality tech professionals because your existing recruitment strategies are outdated, ineffective and not keeping pace with this change.
 Here’s why:

-Top talent now expects job opportunities to find them which means prospective hires now approach jobseeking as a reactive, rather than a proactive, process.
+Top talent now expect job opportunities to find them which means prospective hires now approach jobseeking as a reactive, rather than a proactive, process.

 LinkedIn was once a valuable tool for recruiting tech talent.
 It’s not anymore.
 The people you want to hire just don’t use the platform as much as they once did.